The Paladin Leveling Guide for Mists of Pandaria

 Retribution Paladin Leveling Build

 - Long Arm of the Law: You get a speed boost every time you use Judgment.
 This is great for getting closer or kiting mobs.
-The others are fin, but Law gives you more flexibility with your movement.
+The others are fine, but Law gives you more flexibility with your movement.

 - Fist of Justice – stuns the target for 6 seconds.
 We like stuns.
 Stunned targets don’t hit back and this one has more range than Hammer of Justice.

 - Holy Avenger – Abilities that generate Holy Power will deal 30% additional damage and healing, and generate 3 charges of Holy Power for the next 18 sec.
 Since it’s a cooldown it gives you control over exactly when you want to use it.
-Divine Purpose is also a good choice if you don’t mind random procs Vs HA’s cooldown.

 - Holy Prism is pretty versatile.
 Cast it on yourself and get the healing benefit while surrounding enemies take the damage.
 Since it moves with you, or with the target, you don’t have to worry about being out of range.
 The others are better for raiding.